 First-Offense DUI in Florida

-Read about the consequences and penalties for a Florida first-offense DUI.
+Read about the administrative and criminal penalties for a first-offense DUI in Florida.

 April 27, 2016